Friday, August 29, 2025

 It's well documented that all regulators are raising the bar regarding consumer fairness.
 The FCA’s Consumer Duty, for example, requires firms to treat complaints as continuous improvement opportunities and prove that they have taken action to address any identified issues.
 A well-implemented CCMS can help you do this by providing a centralised, audit-ready case archive.

-What’s the positive impact of a customer complaint?
+What’s the positive impact to a firm when they handle a customer complaint?

 Top-performing businesses don’t just handle complaints.
 They learn from them.